 The Victorian Government has provided a total of $30.1 million to all 48 rural and regional councils as part of round one.
-A total of 91 projects will be delivered by councils across the state to improve the local road network.
+A total of 91 projects are being delivered by councils across the state to improve the local road network.

 Find out more about the funded projects by reading our Funded Projects Round 1 report [PDF 434Kb]

 Regional and rural councils can now apply for a share in more than $70 million for safer and more reliable roads.

 Grants of up to $1.5 million will be available to eligible councils to carry out important road rehabilitation and resealing works, road safety improvements, bridge strengthening and other upgrades.

 Applications for round two close 18 March 2019, with successful projects to be announced in April.
 Councils must deliver these projects by June 2020.

 Local roads managed by rural and regional councils are eligible for applications to the Fixing Country Roads Program.

 Councils can submit their applications by accessing our SmartyGrants system.

 Application and assessment process

 Councils need to liaise with their local contact at Regional Roads Victoria to ensure their applications are conforming.
 Applications for round two can be submitted up to close of business on Monday 18 March, after which they will assessed and prioritised by Regional Roads Victoria.
 A priority list will be submitted to State Government with the announcement of successful projects targeted for April 2019.